Scroll Down for Things to Do!

 Things To Do In Dunedin

 Surrounded by dramatic bush-covered hills and valleys at the head of the long Otago Peninsula is Dunedin, New Zealand's first City.
 One of the best-preserved Victorian and Edwardian cities in the Southern Hemisphere, it wears its Scottish heritage with pride.
-Dunedin is the main centre of Otago, a region recognized for its spectacular scenery an...
+Dunedin is the main centre of Otago, a region recognized for its spectacular scenery and t...
 Show More

 Tourist Information About Dunedin